chencyc123/sts4/Live-Application-Information.md

 ### Details

 Live information is scraped from actuator-enabled apps using JMX.
-For local apps a JMX connection can be estblished automatically and doesn't require any special actions to enable JMX.
+For local apps a JMX connection can be established automatically and doesn't require any special actions to enable JMX.

 However, for remote apps the tools cannot automatically discover the process nor enable JMX support on the remote JVM.
 So besides needing to have actuator enabled (this is the same as for local apps) there are some additional requirements for remote apps: